-If you’re a first-time homebuyer in Rhode Island, you could be eligible for an affordable mortgage and down payment assistance through Rhode Island Housing, the state’s housing finance agency.
+Rhode Island is the smallest state in the country in terms of size, but home prices here can look pretty big.
+If you’re a first-time homebuyer in Rhode Island, you don’t have to feel overwhelmed by the sticker price.
+You could be eligible for an affordable mortgage and down payment assistance through Rhode Island Housing, the state’s housing finance agency.
 While requirements vary, first-time buyers generally must complete a homebuyer education class in order to qualify for these programs.
 Here’s a look at what’s available if you’re purchasing your first home in the state.

 Rhode Island first-time homebuyer loan programs

 Rhode Island Housing (RIHousing) offers up to 100 percent financing through its First Time Homebuyer Loan program and accompanying down payment assistance.
 These loans can be obtained through RIHousing directly or through one of the agency’s participating mortgage lenders.

 To qualify for a First-Time Homebuyer Loan, you’ll need to complete a homebuyerc education class — it can be done online — and meet the program’s home purchase price limit of $546,752, as well as household income limits.
 Currently, these are up to $112,555 for households of up to two people and $129,438 for households of three or more.

 RIHousing’s 10kDPA program is a $10,000 deferred down payment assistance loan for first-time homebuyers that doesn’t require monthly payments until the home is no longer your primary residence.
 That means you can enjoy interest-free assistance until you sell or move out of your home or refinance your mortgage.